 Single Honours / Joint Honours/Historical Studies/2+2

-Coursework includes 2 mandatory non-assessed assignments, i.e. 2,000 word essays (or, as an alternative to assignment 2, a 1,000 word book review), and an optional two-question mock exam, due at the end of week 7 in the autumn term, week 3 in the spring and Wednesday week 2 in the summer term respectively.
+Coursework includes 2 mandatory non-assessed assignments, i.e. 2,000 word essays and a 1,000 word book review, and an optional two-question mock exam, due at the end of week 7 in the autumn term, week 3 in the spring and Wednesday week 2 in the summer term respectively.

 The assessment for this module is determined by whether or not the student will be basing a Dissertation on the module:

 - For students who are not basing a Dissertation on this module: a two-hour exam and a 4,500 word essay

 - For students who are basing a Dissertation on this module: Three-hour exam

 For details of examination and assessment, please see: http://www2.warwick.ac.uk/fac/arts/history/undergraduate/assessment/